kurapica/IGAS/PLoop/README.md

 System.Module
 ----

-Like the definition environment, the Loop system also provide a **Module** class to create private environment for common using.
-Unlike the other classes in the **System** namespace, the **Module** class will be saved to the _G at the same time the Loop system is installed.
+Like the definition environment, the PLoop system also provide a **Module** class to create private environment for common using.
+Unlike the other classes in the **System** namespace, the **Module** class will be saved to the _G at the same time the PLoop system is installed.

 So, we can use it directly with format :